hamza24v/celebrity_narrator/README.md

 ## How to Use

 1. **Access the Application**: Navigate to the deployed application URL.
-2. **Upload an Image**: Click the 'Upload' button to select an image from your device.
+2. **Take a snapshot**: Click the 'Take a snapshot to narrate' button to take screen shot.
 3. **Generate Narration**: Once the image is uploaded, the application will process it and generate a narration.
 4. **Listen to the Narration**: Click the 'Play' button to hear the narration in the voice of Sir David Attenborough.